ahlstromcj/sequencer64/README.md

 ## Recent changes:

     -   Version 0.97.0:
-        -   Fix an issue reading track names in the midifile class.
+        -   Fixed an issue reading track names in the midifile class.
+        -   Fixed an issue with dropping note events at the edge of a measure.
         -   Back-ported the c_trig_transpose SeqSpec from Seq66.
     -   Version 0.96.9:
         -   Fixed issue #207 where growing a note left two broken notes.